 Homeowners should not forget that there is no alternative for experience.
 Learning a few tricks over the internet will never match extensive practical training.
-People need to learn need specialized training to resolve even the most basic issues in HVAC units.
+People need to learn specialized training to resolve even the most basic issues in HVAC units.

 EPA regulations suggest that HVAC technicians have to be trained and certified in proper refrigerant handling techniques.
 Moreover, no one can buy refrigerants without having proper certifications like EPA 608.
-Unless you’re an expert at dealing harmful chemicals and possess necessary certifications, stay away from HVAC units.
+Unless you're an expert at dealing with harmful chemicals and possess necessary certifications, stay away from HVAC units.